EPCCed/2024-11-04-archer2-intro-develop/_episodes/05-debug-profile.md

 > > The `i++` should be brought outside of the `if` part of the `while` loop.
 Changing this will make the code work fully.
 > {: .solution}
 {: .challenge}

+There are other ways to run gdb4hpc.
+For example. you can attach it to a job which is already running if you would like to examine its execution.
+You can also start an interactive session with `salloc` as we saw in the previous session and then `launch` from within gdb4hpc directly to the job without having to specify the `--launcher-args` options.
+This may be more efficient if you need to repeatedly restart the executable, as you won't have to wait for nodes to be allocated every time.

 ## Profiling tools overview